 In recent times, Germany's economy has been strong.
 This was true even when other economies were weak due to recession.
 The government has worked to keep spending under control.
 Being ranked in the top 20 economies in the world for economic freedom, Germany has stood its ground in the face of hardships.
 On the economic continuum from pure market economy to pure command economy, Germany has a strong market economy.
-German businesses have many freedoms and access to free markets with very little government interference.
+German businesses have many freedoms in Europe and access to free markets with very little government interference.
 Like most other countries, Germany does impose certain laws of protection for business owners and regulation by government agencies.
-However, the economy is based on the interaction of consumers and producers to answer the three economic questions that all societies must answer:

-what to produce; how to produce; and for whom to produce?
+However, the economy is based on the interaction of consumers and producers to answer the three economic questions that all societies must answer: what to produce; how to produce; and for whom what to produce; how to produce; and for who to produce?